MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-dataflow.md

    :::image type="content" source="media/tutorial-end-to-end-dataflow/browse-and-choose-nyc-taxi-lakehouse-table.png" alt-text="Screenshot showing the Lakehouse browser with the workspace, lakehouse, and table created with the Copy activity in module 1.":::

-1. _(Optional)_ Once your canvas is populated with the data, you can set **column profile** information, as this will be useful for data profiling.
+1. _(Optional)_ Once your canvas is populated with the data, you can set **column profile** information, as this is useful for data profiling.
 You can apply the right transformation and target the right data values based on it.

    To do this, select **Options** from the ribbon pane, then select the first three options under **Column profile**, and then select **OK**.